solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 sweden_confirmed = get_country_data("sweden", "confirmed")
 ```

 Couple of things to note.
 Here is an example on the Julia typing system with the function arguments being typed as Strings.
-Julia supports string interpolation with perl syntax and contrary to python functions need an explicit end statement.
+Julia supports string interpolation in perl syntax and contrary to python functions needs an explicit end statement.

 The first thing I see is that the data returned for Sweden has a different starting point to Finland's data so I want to align them by date.